 Disney Fastpass Secrets 101: Choose the Right Attractions

 While FastPass selections can be subjective, the simple answer and one that you may not consider to be part of Disney fastpass secrets is to use FastPasses on attractions with long wait times.
 As a general guide, thrill rides garner long waits.
 Expedition Everest, Space Mountain, Big Thunder Mountain.
-Actually, if it involves a mountain, get a FastPass.
+Actually, if it involves a mountain, it is a well known secret, you may want to get a FastPass.

 Another safe bet- newer attractions.
 The short, divisive Nav’I River Journey is still holding down a two hour wait time even a year after opening.
 Over in Epcot, Frozen Ever After remains a FastPass must.